 A specific example of this commitment being the Care Leavers Employability Programme provided by the Health and Care Partnership in NEL.
-This is a bespoke programme set up for care experienced young people in our Borough which provides training, learning and employment opportunities, alongside support to develop essential life skills, directly within the HCP.
+This is a bespoke programme set up for care experienced young people in our Borough which provides training, learning and employment opportunities, alongside support to develop essential life skills, directly within the health and care partnership.
 Your PA will be able to help you to access this programme.